Mvrjustid/EmoPainChallenge2020/README.md

 The performance rank will only be put online before the workshop day.

 ## Metric
-For task 1, we use the mean F1 score as the metric:
+For task 1 and 2, we use the mean F1 score as the metric:

 <p align="center">
 <img width="272" height="64" src="images/meanf1.PNG">